Skip to content

 State and Local Tobacco Control Policy Research

 Advance the ability of state agencies, legislative and regulatory bodies and local governments throughout California to evaluate, understand and implement science-informed tobacco control policy.
-Reducing tobacco use to low levels will continue to require local community actions.
-Beverly Hills ban of tobacco sales is an example of a new transition away from commercial tobacco.
+In addition to statewide policies, reducing tobacco use to low levels will continue to require local community actions.
 Policy research will be needed to test new ideas.

 TRDRP supports critical health policy research needed to inform the state’s tobacco control activities and improve the care for Californians with tobacco-related diseases.
 Research is needed to advance the ability of state agencies, legislative and regulatory bodies and local governments throughout California to evaluate, understand and implement science-informed tobacco control policy.
 In particular, research on the potential economic and other impacts of ending the sale and use of commercial tobacco products is needed in support of the California Endgame Initiative.